emartech/ezlog/README.md

 * [Sequel](https://sequel.jeremyevans.net/)
 * [Rack::Timeout](https://github.com/heroku/rack-timeout)

-It uses Tim Pease's wonderful [Logging](https://github.com/TwP/logging) gem for an all-purpose structured logging solution.
+It uses Tim Pease's wonderful [Logging](https://github.com/TwP/logging) gem under the hood for an all-purpose structured logging solution.

 Ezlog's purpose is threefold:
 1. Make sure that our applications are logging in a concise and sensible manner; emitting no unnecessary "noise" but